zahid/website/_drafts/on-creating-open-source-software.md

 One of my main goals was to make this thing as good as I could to attract users, or at the very least to be helpful to a person or two.
 One thing I really learned is that while we participate in exhaustive code review at my current job, I need to reflect the same if not more care in the quality of my code that I release to the open public.

-Also, Invent is not a tool an engineer comfortable with Vagrant + Chef would use, it's a starting point for someone who _isn't._
+As a final note, invent is not a tool an engineer comfortable with Vagrant + Chef would use, it's a starting point for someone who _isn't._